chrisbateman/impetus/README.md

 =========
 Add momentum to anything.
 It's like iScroll, except not for scrolling.
 Supports mouse and touch events.

-Check out the demos on the [home page](http://chrisbateman.github.io/impetus)
+Check out the demos on the [home page](http://chrisbateman.github.io/impetus).

+Impetus will probably never support anything other than simple momentum.
+If you need scrolling or touch carousels or anything like that, this probably isn't the tool you're looking for.

 ### Usage ###